top of page

 When and where do Celebrate & Create events take place?

-All of our events are virtual and take place once a month.
+All of our events are virtual and take place once a month on a Saturday.
 For specific dates and times, please visit the Events page on our website.

 Is there a fee to participate in Celebrate & Create events?